 You can also contact the helpline relating to the benefit you wish to appeal.
 A local independent advice centre may be able to advise (where a benefit service is offered), such as your local authority, local carer’s organisation or Citizens Advice.

 This video is by the Department for Work and Pensions (DWP), who are responsible for benefits for people in England and Wales.
-The video explains Personal Independence Payment, one of the main disability benefits in the UK.
+The video explains Personal Independence Payment (PIP), one of the main disability benefits in the UK.
 You can find more videos on PIP by the DWP on their YouTube channel.

 This video is by the Department for Work and Pensions (DWP).
 The video explains Support for Mortgage Interest (SMI), a loan from the DWP to help towards interest payments on a mortgage or loan for certain repairs or home improvements.

-SMI is not mentioned in the drop downs above, but we do provide more detail in Information sheet 10A - Benefits and entitlements
+SMI is not mentioned in the drop downs above, but we do provide more detail in Information sheet 10A - Benefits and entitlements.

-Page last updated: 25 October 2023
+Page last updated: 29 August 2024

 Next review: January 2025